learnk8s/learnk8s.io/src/bite-sized-articles/ingressApiGateway/ingressApiGateway.md

 **Starting with an API gateway is still the best choice** to secure your internal apps from external clients.

-As your apps become more interconnected, you can explore how to leverage a service mesh and how that could integrate with your gateway.
+As the number of apps grows in size, you could explore how to leverage a service mesh to observe, monitor and secure the traffic between them.

 ## More options

-If neither Ambassador, Kong or Gloo is suitable for what you have in mind, you should check out the following alternatives:
+If neither Ambassador, Kong or Gloo is suitable for the API gateway that you had in mind, you should check out the following alternatives:

 - [Tyk](https://tyk.io/) is an open-source API gateway which can be deployed as an Ingress.
 - You could [build your API gateway Ingress using Ballerina](https://ballerina.io/learn/by-guide/api-gateway/) — a Cloud-Native programming language